Car Air Conditioning Service

 Your vehicle ought to be taken to a qualified workshop such as Hidden Valley Auto Centre on a regular basis to make sure the air conditioning system continues performing efficiently as well as having the mechanics go over the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to provide a warning about any items that may need to be replaced in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to provide a warning about any items that may need to be replaced in the near future or those that are already damaged beyond repair.

 Hidden Valley Auto Centre in Berrimah are qualified to take charge of air conditioning repairs, services and regas on most makes and models.